 Though these mountains offer incomparable wildness, they are also remarkably accessible and offer walking/hiking options for folks of all abilities.
 The Gold Cord Lake Trail begins close to the parking lot at Independence Mine State Historical Park, meanders across a tundra valley, and then switchbacks up to a jewel-blue tarn perched on the edge of a glacial cirque.
 At less than one mile each way, this well-developed trail is far easier than other popular Alaska alpine hikes like Flattop or the nearby Reed Lakes Trail.
 It is suitable for sure-footed hikers of nearly any age and ability level, including children.

 Note: Despite its popularity, there is a lot of misinformation about the Gold Cord Lake Trail online.
 Some websites list incorrect distances and elevation gain.
-The topographic maps on Alaska Hike Search and Alaska.org both show the wrong trail, leading to a different lake.
+The topographic maps on two popular websites show the wrong trail, leading to a different lake.
 The information here is complied from GPS tracks, State Parks sources, and my personal experiences on the trail.

 When to Go